Handling Conflict with Your Boss as a New Manager is Not Easy.

-In all the new manager training you hopefully went through, did they ever cover handling conflict with your boss as a new manager?
-Probably not.
-But it happens, and you should be prepared to effectively handle it.
+Unfortunately, most new manager training or other basic management training programs rarely cover handling conflict with your boss as a new manager adequately.
+But conflict happens more often than you would think, and you should be prepared to effectively handle it.

 What Should You Do When You Disagree with Your Boss?